cozy/cozy-controller/doc/service.md

 ### 9. It benefits from Cozy authentication and permissions

 It's obvious that services should benefit from the authentication mechanisms used by Cozy-Proxy.
-For the permissions, it's more complicated.
-Currently, they are used in cozy-data-system and are tied to the DocTypes in CouchDB documents.
-I think we should generalize permissions.
+It should also be the case for permissions.
 For example, a service to send an email to the owner of the cozy instance can be useful (think of Kresus sending you an email when your balance is too low).
 This service will not manipulate CouchDB documents.
 But, even in absence of